Analyzing New Peoples Bankshares (NWPP) and Its Peers

-New Peoples Bankshares (OTCMKTS:NWPP – Free Report) is one of 275 publicly-traded companies in the “Banks—Regional” industry, but how does it contrast to its competitors?
-We will compare New Peoples Bankshares to similar companies based on the strength of its analyst recommendations, institutional ownership, dividends, risk, earnings, valuation and profitability.
+New Peoples Bankshares (OTCMKTS:NWPP – Free Report) is one of 283 publicly-traded companies in the “Banks—Regional” industry, but how does it weigh in compared to its peers?
+We will compare New Peoples Bankshares to similar businesses based on the strength of its earnings, risk, analyst recommendations, valuation, institutional ownership, profitability and dividends.

-32.5% of shares of all “Banks—Regional” companies are held by institutional investors.
-14.8% of shares of all “Banks—Regional” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+29.2% of shares of all “Banks—Regional” companies are owned by institutional investors.
+14.1% of shares of all “Banks—Regional” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for New Peoples Bankshares and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for New Peoples Bankshares and its peers, as reported by MarketBeat.

 |Sell Ratings